orbs-network/orbs-spec/node-architecture/ETH-WRITER.md

 Indicates that all the nodes’s VCs are ready to participate in a committee.

-* VCStuck - the last time (local time) a block was committed - note that this is the time we last wrote to block storage meaning it will update recently when we recently sync a very old block (from sync or consensus) `> ORBS_STUCK_THRESHOLD`.
+* VCStuck - the last update time (local time) to vc block storage including indexing on vc startup.
+Note, that this is the time we last wrote any block to block storage (even an old block via sync).
+Condition: Last update time `> ORBS_STUCK_THRESHOLD` and Validator is in topology for time `> ORBS_STUCK_THRESHOLD`.

 * VCInSync:
   * Set: `Last committed block timestamp > now() - ORBS_SYNC_TIME_THRESHOLD`